 Patients with cerebellar disturbances often have gaze-evoked nystagmus.
 The common syndromes are:

 - Too much gaze-evoked nystagmus considering orbital eccentricity

 - Rebound nystagmus

-These are all dealt with elsewhere except for downbeating nystagmus on lateral gaze.
+Considering downbeating nystagmus on lateral gaze.
 An example of this is shown below.

 This record was obtained in a young woman from a family with a familial cerebellar degeneration.
 The velocity of downbeating nystagmus increases to an astounding 33 deg/second on right lateral gaze.
 This pattern of DBN increased by lateral gaze suggests a cerebellar disorder, with the main suspects being paraneoplastic cerebellar degeneration, a Chiari Malformation, or other cerebellar disorder (such as was the case here).
-This patient also has a left-beating spontanous nystagmus.
+This patient also has a left-beating spontaneous nystagmus.

-The movie below, from a patient with a paraneoplastic cerebellar degeneration, shows what this looks like using the video frenzel goggles.
+The movie below, from a patient with a paraneoplastic cerebellar degeneration, shows what this looks like using the video Frenzel goggles.

 According to Baier and Dieterich (2011), about a third of patients with cerebellar strokes have "unidirectional" GEN. This presumably is the same nystagmus previously called "Brun's" nystagmus.
 This study is very difficult to interpret as the criteria for identifying GEN were omitted from the article, and there was no data concerning the prevalence of spontaneous nystagmus, which might reasonably convert a bilateral GEN into a unilateral.
 In our experience, "unilateral" GEN is generally associated with an inner ear disturbance.